wristcry/undeadhacks-decompiled/README.md

 - Their website: http://undeadhacks.ru/ (im not sure)
 - Their VK group: https://vk.com/undeadhacks

-### Note
+### Notes
 - strings are still encrypted because im 2 lazy to decrypt them.
-By the way, if u want to decrypt them, decryptors are stored in "Module.txt" file.
+By the way, if U want to decrypt them, decryptors are stored in "Module.txt" file.
+- download 5.dll if u want to deobfuscate it by yourself.

 ### Tools used for crack (if its can be called "crack"...):
 - NoFuserEx - Unpacking